ppoluha/springboot-orm-skeleton/README.md

-# database-orm-demo
+# database-orm-demo (skeleton)
-Showcases Hibernate and Spring JPA
+Showcases Hibernate and Spring JPA (skeleton, to be built upon)